Skip to content

 Replay a recording

-The events values in the API response are standard rrweb event arrays.
-You can pass them directly to rrweb-player to self-host a replay UI with a timeline scrubber and playback controls.
+Each value in events is a standard rrweb event array and can be passed directly to rrweb-player to self-host a replay UI with a timeline scrubber and playback controls.

 Limits